How we automated IBM DataPower development and enhanced our Managed Services customer experience

 When discussing technologies where you may experience difficulties finding suitable candidates, outsourcing the responsibility for (part) of your solution can be a good idea.

-However, what did set us apart was the experienced experts on our team, like Tyler Hayward and Vedran Vidović, who have more than 20 years of combined experience on projects across US, Europe, Middle East and South Africa.
+However, what did set us apart was the experienced experts on our team, like Tyler Hayward and Vedran Vidović, who have more than 20 years of combined experience on projects across the US, Europe, Middle East, and South Africa.

-As our team grew to a dozen people, ideas really started to flow.
-Having different backgrounds (security engineers, Java developers, system admins), our main goal was to combine our knowledge and create a scalable solution that would bring DataPower deployment, development and maintenance up to modern standards.
+As our team grew to a dozen people, ideas started to flow.
+Having different backgrounds (security engineers, Java developers, system admins), our primary goal was to combine our knowledge and create a scalable solution that would bring DataPower deployment, development, and maintenance up to modern standards.

 This meant avoiding manual upload of files to the appliance, painful versioning of tens of thousands line long XML’s, and most importantly – making sure that we build Continuous Integration pipeline as we would in typical software development project.

-In short order we created an IntelliJ plugin that allowed us to instantly upload changes to the appliance and we built a light framework to automate building of services.
+In short order, we created an IntelliJ plugin that allowed us to instantly upload changes to the appliance and we built a light framework to automate building of services.
 Git, Jenkins, Docker and Gradle scripts did the rest.
-We applied similar principles to API Connect installations with similar great results.
+We applied similar principles to API Connect installations with the same great result.
 Considering how much time this has saved and how much easier the code became to read, it instantly made using console or even “manual” SOMA interface look archaic.